isaacfink21/biomehorizon/index.md

 While this timescale is more accurate than simply plotting samples next to each other, it also introduces inaccuracy by interpolating across large timespans.
 Since our data contains large gaps in time between samples, regularizing data in this way could be misleading.
 We can reduce this inaccuracy by specifying the maximum amount of time without samples allowed to create an interpolated timepoint.

-For this example, a new timepoint will be interpolated at day 201.
-The closest previous timepoint is day 1, and the closest subsequent timepoint is day 323, giving a total distance of 322 days without samples.
-If we set the maximum gap to 200 days, for example, then the timepoint at 201 will not be created.
+For this example, a new timepoint will be interpolated at day 1401.
+The closest previous timepoint is day 1223, and the closest subsequent timepoint is day 1439, giving a distance of 178 days from the furthest adjacent timepoint.
+If we set the maximum gap to 150 days, for example, then the timepoint at 1401 will not be created.
 Instead, it will produce a break in the time axis, and data will be regularized separately on both sides of the break.
 This break is simulated by splitting the plot into two facets.

 ```
-## Set maxGap to 200
+## Set maxGap to 150
-paramList <- prepanel(otusample, metadatasample, subj = "subject_1", regularInterval = 100, maxGap = 200)
+paramList <- prepanel(otusample, metadatasample, subj = "subject_2", regularInterval = 100, maxGap = 150)

 horizonplot(paramList)
 ```

 ![](assets/pics/plot_max_gap.png)

 If many breaks in the time axis are created, this could result in facets with very few samples.
-For example, the first facet contains only one sample, at day 1.
-This is not shown however, as facets with less than two samples are removed by default.
-You can set the minimum number of samples required to include a facet.
+For example, if maxGap = 200 and the first two samples are at days 1 and 323, the first facet would contain only one sample (day 1).
+You can set the minimum number of samples required to include a facet (default = 2 samples).

 ```
 ## Create a plot from subject 2